 While some of these cards are for programs I’m familiar with, others are for programs I admittedly don’t know much about.
 While I might not ever fly on that airline, there are still plenty of opportunities to use miles on partner airlines.

 While a single sign up bonus might not be enough for an award ticket, if the program is affiliated with a flexible points currency, you can combine those points to get the award you want.

 Employing a strategy of earning points in airlines outside the U.S. involves more work than just earning Membership Rewards, ThankYou Points or Ultimate Rewards.
 You need to know ahead of time if you’ll have any use for the points you’re receiving.
 However, if you’ve already applied for the cards from the major U.S. airlines, these cards give you some additional options.
 I’d categorize this as a medium risk, medium approach to earning points and miles.

 Here’s a list of some of the cards available in the U.S. that earn miles for foreign airlines:

 Aer Lingus Visa Signature Credit Card from Chase allows you to earn Avios in the Aer Lingus AerClub.

-Spending on the card earns 3 Avios per $1 spent on Aer Lingus, British Airways, Iberia and LEVEL, and 1 Avios for every $1 spent on all other purchases.
+Spending on the card earns 3 Avios per $1 spent on Aer Lingus, British Airways, Iberia and LEVEL, 2 Avios per $1 spent on hotel accommodations purchased with the hotel and 1 Avios for every $1 spent on all other purchases.

 The thing that makes this card appealing is the ability to transfer Avios between Aer Lingus, British Airways and Iberia to make the best possible use of your points.
 Unfortunately, applications to this card are subject to Chase’s 5/24 rule.